NUTRITION CONSULTANCY

 The Lymphatic System

 The Lymphatic system is a vast network of tubes.
-It collects the tissue fluids, removes and destroys the toxic substances and resists the spread of disease throughout the body.
+It collects the tissue fluids, removes and destroys the toxic substances and resists the spread of illness throughout the body.

 The Lymph